ansible/awx-operator/README.md

 # Ansible Tower/AWX Operator

-An [Ansible Tower](https://www.ansible.com/products/tower) operator for Kubernetes built with [Operator SDK](https://github.com/operator-framework/operator-sdk) and Ansible.
+An [Ansible AWX](https://github.com/ansible/awx) operator for Kubernetes built with [Operator SDK](https://github.com/operator-framework/operator-sdk) and Ansible.

-Also configurable to run the open source [AWX](https://github.com/ansible/awx) instead of Tower (helpful for certain use cases where a license requirement is not warranted, like CI environments).
+Also configurable to be able to run [Tower](https://ansible.com/products/tower)

 ## Purpose